 To use plastics, Herbeck suggests that you first divide them into three categories, including jigs, lizards and large minnow baits.
 Larger baits referred to as “Big Joes” are going to be your best bet for catching bigger fish.
 Most of the time, Big Joes are more beneficial in deep weed beds and around the edges of bars, but they can also be used in deep waters.

-To use lizards effectively, they don’t need to be weighted or weeded.
+To use lizards effectively, they don’t need to be weighted.
 Due to their own weight and the weight of the hook, they tend to sink more slowly, meaning more time to attract nearby fish.
 Herbeck notes that there are also hybrid plastics available, and these can be used on shorelines to attract fish such as ciscoes.

 There are a variety of techniques to use when casting with plastics, including bottom bouncing, jerk-and-drop, and straight retrieval.
 While Herbeck prefers the jerk-and-drop retrieval method, other professionals prefer to go with a slower retrieval.
 When using a slower retrieval, you may want to give a good six seconds or so after the drop before retrieving.
 While reeling in, a few good tugs on the line can also simulate an escaping creature, leading to more attraction.

 In terms of comparing plastics to other baits, Herbeck points out that there are some distinct advantages to using plastics for larger fish, including location.
 Because larger plastics can be used in deeper waters, they’re more likely to attract larger fish that wouldn’t normally move to more shallow water.
 In addition, the sound that plastics make in the water is similar to the natural sound a creature might make.